coderofsalvation/hubot-syslogd/README.md

 * SYSLOG_UDP_PORT=1338
 * SYSLOG_TCP_PORT=1337

-# Usage:
+## Usage:

-Just invite hubot to a channel, or add him to a private chat, and tell him which regex to watch:
+First tell hubot which regex to watch by typing to hubot:

     hubot syslog add errors /(error|fail)/gi

+Then invite hubot to a channel, or add him to a private chat, and type this:

+    hubot enable errors

 and then send a syslog message using a [PHP](https://github.com/coderofsalvation/syslog-flexible) / [JS](https://npmjs.org/syslog-client) syslog client, or on unix: